-- 2.2 The assessment aims to identify the amount of land available for housing and economic development.
-Sites will be identified from numerous sources detailed below: - Sites with planning permission for housing or economic uses which are unimplemented or under construction; - Sites allocated in existing Local Plans or Local Development Frameworks for housing or economic development which are unimplemented; - Sites where previous planning applications have been refused or withdrawn; - Land in local authority/Broads Authority ownership; - Other redundant public sector land; - Vacant, derelict and underused land identified from maps and local knowledge; - Land and premises for sale, and; - Through a Call for Sites (see below). - 2.3 At an early stage in preparing emerging local plans, each local planning authority will need to carry out a Call for Sites.
-North Norfolk District Council issued their Call For Sites in January 2016 and a Call For Sites for the emerging Greater Norwich Local Plan for Broadland, Norwich and South Norfolk is scheduled for Spring 2016.
+- 2.2 The assessment aims to identify the amount of land available for housing and economic development in order that a capacity assessment can be made of suitable land.
+Sites will be identified from numerous sources detailed below: - Sites with planning permission for housing or economic uses which are unimplemented or under construction; - Sites allocated in existing Local Plans or Local Development Frameworks for housing or economic development which are unimplemented; - Sites where previous planning applications have been refused or withdrawn; - Land in local authority/Broads Authority ownership and other public sector land that can be identified - Vacant, derelict and underused land identified from maps and local knowledge; - Land and premises for sale, and; - Through a Call for Sites (see below); - Review of previous studies such as any previous relevant Strategic Housing Land Availability Assessments , (SHLAA) - 2.3 At an early stage in preparing emerging Local Plans, each local planning authority will need to carry out a Call for Sites.
+North Norfolk District Council issued their Call For Sites in January 2016 and a Call For Sites for the emerging Greater Norwich Local Plan for Broadland, Norwich and South Norfolk ran from April to July 2016.
 Breckland Council carried out a Call For Sites in 2015.
-The aim of the Call for Sites is to encourage landowners, developers and others to let the LPAs know about available and potentially available sites in their respective areas.
+The aim of the Call for Sites is to encourage landowners, developers and others to let the Local Planning Authorities , LPA's know about available and potentially available sites in their respective areas.
 The LPAs are interested to know the availability of all types of sites in all potential locations.
 These include previously developed sites, undeveloped greenfield land and land in and around towns and villages.
+More information about the call for sites can be found in the Planning Practice Guidance at:

+http://planningguidance.communities.gov.uk/blog/guidance/housing-and-economic-land-availability-assessment/methodologystage-1-identification-of-sites-and-broad-locations-determine-assessment-area-and-site-size/.

-More information about the call for sites can be found in the Planning Practice Guidance at: <a href="http://planningguidance.communities.gov.uk/blog/guidance/housing-and-economic-land-availability-assessment/methodologystage-1-identification-of-sites-and-broad-locations-determine-assessment-area-and-site-size/.
-Details of North Norfolk District Council's Call for Sites can be found here: http://www.northnorfolk.org/planning/21145.asp. - 2.4 The assessment will focus on sites which: - a) Are capable of delivering 5 or more dwellings, or are at least 0.25 hectares in size and which are located: - within or immediately adjacent to development boundaries of settlements identified for larger scale growth within adopted Local Plans and/or settlement hierarchies; - within the local planning authority area of Norwich City Council; - within the local planning authority area of King's Lynn and West Norfolk Borough Council; and, - within the local planning authority area of Great Yarmouth Borough Council. - b) Are capable of delivering 10 or more dwellings, or are at least 0.25 hectares in size and which are located outside of the areas specified in a).
+- 2.4 The national PPG states that ."Plan makers will need to assess a range of different site sizes from small-scale sites to opportunities for large-scale developments such as village and town extensions and new settlements where appropriate.
+The assessment should consider all sites and broad locations capable of delivering five or more dwellings or economic development on sites of 0.25ha (or 500m2 of floor space) and above.
+Where appropriate, plan makers may wish to consider alternative site size thresholds" The assessment will focus on sites which: - a) Are capable of delivering 5 or more dwellings, or are at least 0.25 hectares in size and which are located: - within or immediately adjacent to development boundaries of settlements identified for larger scale growth within adopted Local Plans and/or settlement hierarchies;

+- within the local planning authority area of Norwich City Council; - within the local planning authority area of King's Lynn and West Norfolk Borough Council; and, - within the local planning authority area of Great Yarmouth Borough Council. - b) Are capable of delivering 10 or more dwellings, or are at least 0.25 hectares in size and which are located outside of the areas specified in a).